akankshapawar-01/30-DAYS-OF-SQL/Day24 Triggers and Events/README.md

 ## 🚀 What’s Next?
 On Day 25, I will:
-- Learn about Data Import and Export
+- Learn about Error Handling Debugging